 Remember that there is a lot to do before you can be considered a living donor.
 Get a list of the steps you need to take on our Living Donation page.

 The number of patients now on the waiting list and other data are available on the Organ Procurement and Transplantation Network website.
 The number of people requiring a lifesaving transplant continues to rise faster than the number of available donors.
-Approximately 300 new transplant candidates are added to the waiting list each month.

 More than half of all people on the transplant waiting list are from a racial or ethnic minority group.
 That is because some diseases that cause end-stage organ failure are more common in these populations than in the general population.